Moving around the island

 Unfortunately, there is no public transportation on island.
 Most communities do have vehicle rentals or a taxi service.

 Cycling is a great way to experience Haida Gwaii for experienced cyclists.
-Haida Gwaii has a very limited network of paved roads, which means that if you choose to stick to the pavement, you won’t necessarily be cycling all that much, and you also will have a hard time getting lost.
+Haida Gwaii has a very limited network of paved roads, which means that if you choose to stick to the pavement, you won’t necessarily be cycling all that much, and you will also have a hard time getting lost.
 Some roads have a small shoulder or oftentimes no shoulder.
 There are also many blind corners and traffic travels at a high rate of speed on many sections of the highway.
 Make sure you have bright / reflective clothing and lights on.
-There is a much more extensive network of unpaved forest access roads that can take you much farther into the wilderness, though it is not for everybody.
+There is a much more extensive network of unpaved forest access roads that can take you much farther into the wilderness, though they are not for everybody.
 Make sure you are experienced in bike repair and well prepared for remote travel if you want to go to these areas.

 Sandspit K’il Llnagaay - the Sandspit Visitor Centre 250.637.5362